-- 1. Identify specific ways in which supply chain management creates value for customers and investors (customer value and financial value). - 2.
-Analyze the existing inventory models to propose the optimal order sizes. - 3.
-Identify sources for the variability in demand and understand the impact of globalization on supply chains. - 4.
-Explore the different supply chain integration options to optimize the costs and time. - 5.
-Evaluate the procurement strategies for a given business model.
+- Identify specific ways in which supply chain management creates value for customers and investors (customer value and financial value) - Analyze the existing inventory models to propose the optimal order sizes. - Identify sources for the variability in demand and understand the impact of globalization on supply chains. - Explore the different supply chain integration options to optimize the costs and /time. - Evaluate the procurement strategies for a given business model. - Compare the different types of analytical tools used in planning and decision making, including models and simulations.